UK govt plan to end virus orders queried as cases top 50,000

 The scientists warned that the combination of high infection prevalence and high levels of vaccination “create the conditions in which an immune escape variant is most likely to emerge.”

-One of the co-signatories to Friday's statement, Dr. William A. Haseltine of the New York-based think tank Access Health International, went further, describing the strategy as “murderous” and "unconscionable.”
+One of the co-signatories to Friday's statement, Dr. William A. Haseltine of the New York-based think tank Access Health International, went further, describing the seeming strategy of herd immunity as “murderous” and "unconscionable.”

 Families representing many of those who have died from COVID-19 in the U.K. also joined in the criticism of the Conservative government's plan.